The Bespoke High Is the Future of Marijuana

 And, for the record, Arouse and Passion are nothing alike.

-Just as it’s not recommended you take Ambien every night, I wouldn’t suggest revolving through Hmbldt’s entire catalogue for every pinch of discomfort and tiny indignity.
+Just as it’s not recommended you take Ambien every night, I wouldn’t suggest revolving through hmbldt’s entire catalogue for every pinch of discomfort and tiny indignity.
 Marijuana isn’t addicting from a pharmacological or physiological standpoint but it is habit-forming and creates withdrawal.
 The thought of becoming reliant on Focus for every email or edit is unwelcome (as is paying for it).
 And if this directional, reliable mood altering is where the marijuana industry is headed, I’m excited.